antzm/data-science/statistics-intro.md

 So, if someone analyzes data based on scientific methods, this is actually Data Science.
 For example, a data analyst will say that “as we can see from this graph, we have a high correlation between the two variables” which is subjective, but a data scientist will say that “as we can see, the correlation coefficient is statistically significant and thus, we can conclude that there is a statistically significant correlation between the two variables” which is an objective observation because a hypothesis testing was used and our conclusion is based on the results of a statistical test.

+We could also differentiate between a data analyst and a data scientist by mentioning that a data analyst is focusing on analyzing existing data and presenting the resulats of what has happened in the past.

+On the other hand, a data scientist not only use the existing data to present what happened in the past, but it also uses scientific approaches to predict future tendencies based on those data.

 *[Index](#Probability-and-Statistics---Main-Concepts)*